Quantum simulation of particle creation in curved space-time: Abstract

 \section{Abstract}

-In 1975, using quantum field theory in curved space-time, S. Hawking predicted black holes to emit thermal radiation.
-Since the experimental observation from an actual black hole is challenging, analogue systems have gained more and more attention in the verification of this concept.
-We propose an experimental set-up consisting of two adjacent piezoelectric semiconducting layers, one of them carrying dynamic quantum dots (DQDs), and the other being p-doped with an attached gate on top, which introduces a space-dependent layer conductivity.
+Conversion of vacuum fluctuations into real particles was first predicted by L. Parker considering an expanding universe, followed in S. Hawking's work on black hole radiation.
+Since their experimental observation is challenging, analogue systems have gained attention in the verification of this concept.
+Here we propose an experimental set-up consisting of two adjacent piezoelectric semiconducting layers, one of them carrying dynamic quantum dots (DQDs), and the other being p-doped with an attached gate on top, which introduces a space-dependent layer conductivity.
 The propagation of surface acoustic waves (SAWs) on the latter layer is governed by a wave equation with an effective metric.
-In the frame of the DQDs, this metric is equivalent to that of a two dimensional non-rotating and uncharged black hole with an apparent horizon for SAWs.
-Analogue Hawking radiation appears in form of phonons.
-We show that for a GaAs piezoelectric the Hawking temperature is in the mK-regime.
+In the frame of the DQDs, this space- and time-dependent metric possesses \ahorizon~for SAWs and resembles that of a two dimensional non-rotating and uncharged black hole to some extent.
+The non-thermal steady state of the DQD spin indicates particle creation in form of piezophonons.